BerthCare/BerthCare/berthcare-backend/docs/deployment.md

 - Staging: manual trigger via Actions `workflow_dispatch` on the staging deploy workflow (mirror of dev) from the release commit/tag; release owner/backend engineer triggers after CI green, migrations reviewed/backward-compatible, env secrets/params set, and rollback plan confirmed.
 - Production: manual trigger (workflow_dispatch or approved release/tag) by release owner with product/engineering approval; require staging green, smoke tests passed, stakeholder comms posted (e.g., #eng and incident channel on standby), DB migrations reviewed/ready, and rollback path identified before starting.

+## Native module build (bcrypt)
+- The backend uses native `bcrypt`; Alpine/musl builds require a toolchain.
+The Dockerfile installs `python3`, `make`, and `g++` in the build stage and runs `npm rebuild bcrypt --build-from-source` to produce musl-compatible binaries—keep these steps if the base image changes.
+- CI includes an Alpine job to ensure native modules compile in the same environment as production; do not merge if it fails.
+- Windows developers need the “Desktop development with C++” workload (Visual Studio Build Tools) so `node-gyp` can compile bcrypt.

 ## Rollback
 - Identify last known good version: use the last green deploy for the target environment (GitHub Actions run, release tag, or ECS task definition revision) and confirm it passed health checks.
 - Revert offending change: `git revert <bad_sha>` (or a range) on a branch, open a PR, merge to `main`; this creates a corrective commit and preserves history.
 If urgent, revert via a hotfix branch merged immediately with review.